dbos-inc/dbos-docs/docs/api-reference/decorators.md

 export interface CommunicatorConfig {
   retriesAllowed?: boolean; // Should failures be retried? (default true) intervalSeconds?: number; // Seconds to wait before the first retry attempt (default 1). maxAttempts?: number; // Maximum number of retry attempts (default 3).
-If the error occurs more times than this, return null. backoffRate?: number; // The multiplier by which the retry interval increases after every retry attempt (default 2).
+If errors occur more times than this, throw an exception. backoffRate?: number; // The multiplier by which the retry interval increases after every retry attempt (default 2).
 }
 ```